RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 > The indicators...are research based and are known to be indicative of increased risk to the victim.
 They in themselves are not a measure of the likelihood of, or indeed the type of, violence that may be carried out.

 Listeners must not think that reading a list on a website makes them trained to assess potentially harmful situations.
-Listeners must always beware of making positive judgements, which could be mistaken a a "green light" for harmful behaviors.
-And listeners must always beware of making negative judgements, which could prevent a member from getting effective emotional support.
+Listeners must always beware of making positive judgments, which could be mistaken a a "green light" for harmful behaviors.
+And listeners must always beware of making negative judgments, which could prevent a member from getting effective emotional support.

 - Mark each statement true or false:
 - A listener can seek support from another listener after a difficult chat, as long as they do not share details of the chat.
 - Listeners who suspect there is a risk someone could be harmed must immediately search the Internet for an appropriate risk assessment checklist.
-- Listeners should avoid making positive judgements.
+- Listeners should avoid making positive judgments.
-- Listeners should avoid making negative judgements.
+- Listeners should avoid making negative judgments.
 - Emotional support is helpful to members even in the most risky and difficult situations.
 {:.quiz}